frankllin-sec/phishing-awareness-campaign/README.md

-# 🛡️ Phishing Awareness Campaign — Security Awareness Project
+# 🛡️ Phishing Awareness Campaign

 > **Author:** Frankllin | [github.com/frankllin-sec](https://github.com/frankllin-sec)
 > **Role:** SOC Analyst Student | Blue Team
 > **Date:** April 2026

 ---

-## 📌 Project Overview
+## 📌 About This Project

-This project simulates a real-world **Security Awareness Campaign** focused on phishing attack prevention, created as part of my SOC Analyst training.
-As a SOC Analyst, one of the key responsibilities is not only detecting threats but also **educating employees** to recognize and avoid social engineering attacks before they become incidents.
+This project simulates a real-world **Security Awareness Campaign** created as part of my SOC Analyst training.
+The goal was to produce an internal communication piece that a SOC team would realistically distribute to company employees to reduce the risk of phishing attacks.

-This campaign was created as if I were a SOC Analyst sending an official internal security awareness communication to all company employees.

 ---
 ## 🎯 Objective

 > **"The best firewall is an educated employee."**